HELP ME RONDA

 A one-stop-shop for residents and visitors to the Serrania de Ronda, HELP ME RONDA has sections covering services, shops, businesses, the police, transport, schools, the Press, places to stay, activities, food and drink, entertainment, and local politics, as well as articles, answers to FAQs, a blog, features and a photo gallery.

-Alongside the website, there is a Facebook group and a WhatsApp group.
+Alongside the website, there is a Facebook group and there was, previously, also a WhatsApp group.

-We hope you will join.
-Current membership stands at 515 people from a range of nationalities [08/04/2024].
-So we achieved our target of 500 by the end of March 2024.
+We hope you will join the Facebook group.
+Current membership stands at 602 people from a range of nationalities.
+We easily achieved our target of 500 by the end of March 2024 and have now got to over 600 in August.
 The group name is HELP ME RONDA.

-We hope that HELP ME RONDA in all three if its guises meets your needs.
+We hope that HELP ME RONDA meets your needs.

 The Places to Stay section only lists recommended places.
 There is no booking facility, since this is more than adequately catered for by other websites, such as www.rondatoday.com, www.secretserrania.com and the big boys like AirBnB, Booking and VRBO.

 There is a Places to Eat section, which is based on our own experience of eating out in the area over 15 years.
 Most websites only list establishments that pay the website a fee.
-Our listings are NOT paid for, and are our own personal recommendations.
+Our listings are NOT paid for, and we don't get free meals.
+They are merely our own personal favourites.

 Currently we receive no payment for any basic listings on Help Me Ronda.
 They are simply our recommendations based on over 20 years' experience of visiting the area and being residents for 15 years.
 However, we do plan to offer featured listings with photos and text for a small annual fee.